mbencik/Rust-learning/FS_error_system/Error propagation pitfalls.md

 ![alt text](https://github.com/mbencik/Rust-learning/blob/main/FS_error_system/Images/Rust_pointers_explanation.jpg)

-### Explanation of the dyn keyword, dynamic dispatch, sized trait and static dispatch

-In the Rust documentation on compile time known sizes I encountered that this is a pritty important concept in Rust.
-In the Rust documentation [link](https://doc.rust-lang.org/nightly/std/marker/trait.Sized.html) the sized is a trait marker.
-In one fo the sources it is said "sized is a compiler built-in trait", I dont know about that but it is a trait that does not have to be expllicitly derived and the compiler will still know the size of the object type at compile time.
-A type is considered sized if the precise size of a value of type is known and fixed at compile time once the real types of the type parameters are known (i.e. after completing monomorphisation).

 |||||||<  We would need to identify which error type it is, cast the inner trait preferably to a struct (no idea if that is possible, probably trait should not be upgraded), which is probably impossible.
 That means either from outside reimplement the needed functions (to figure out parse the errors) to actually read the internal fields of the custom error.
 This makes the whole thing a bit top-heavy and full of overhead, and that is a bit of a problem.